MatterPool/bithook-server/README.md

 **Features**:

 - REST API for subscribing and unsubscribing addresses
-- Notify on mempool and block transactions matching any output address
+- Real-time: notify on mempool and block transactions matching any output address
 - Configure multiple callback endpoints ("channels")
 - Exponential back-off to retry failed requests
+- Scales to 10,000++ addresses

+<a href='https://developers.matterpool.io'>Developer Resources</a>

+<a href='https://www.bitcoinfiles.org'>BitcoinFiles Web</a>

 ## Installation